Vitinha (footballer, born February 2000)

 Vítor Machado Ferreira (born 13 February 2000), known as Vitinha ([viˈtiɲɐ]), is a Portuguese professional footballer who plays as a midfielder for Ligue 1 club Paris Saint-Germain and the Portugal national team.
+Considered one of the best midfielders in the world, he is known for his passing, vision, work rate, ball control and agility in close spaces.

-Coming through Porto's youth system, Vitinha impressed during his time with the reserve team before being promoted to the first-team in 2020, winning a domestic double of the Primeira Liga and the Taça de Portugal in his first season.
+Coming through Porto's youth system, Vitinha was promoted to the first-team in 2020.
 He was loaned to Premier League club Wolverhampton Wanderers in September 2020, before returning the following season.
-He established himself as an integral player for Porto winning a second domestic double, being named in the Primeira Liga Team of the Year and winning the Best Young Player of the Year award.
-In June 2022, he joined Paris Saint-Germain for a transfer worth €41.5 million.
+He established himself as an integral player for Porto winning a domestic double, being named the league's Best Young Player of the Year.
+In June 2022, he joined Paris Saint-Germain.
+In 2024–25, Vitinha was a prominent player as the club attained a continental treble, including their first-ever UEFA Champions League title.
+His performances earned him a third place in the voting for the Ballon d'Or.

 Vitinha is a former Portugal youth international, representing his country at various youth levels, being part of the under-19 and under-21 teams that finished as runners-up in the 2019 UEFA European Under-19 Championship and 2021 European Under-21 Championship, respectively.
-He made his senior international debut in 2022, representing Portugal at the 2022 FIFA World Cup.
+He made his senior international debut in 2022, representing Portugal at the 2022 FIFA World Cup and UEFA Euro 2024.
+He won the UEFA Nations League in 2025.